Kelum-senaka/Spotify-FavReco/README.md

 This whole dataset was considered as the base dataset fused further in feature extraction.

-Audio features of the first 2000 entries of the base dataset were extracted through our own client_id and client_secret  obtained through 'Spotify Account for Developers'
+Audio features of the first 2000 entries of the base dataset were extracted through our own client_id and client_secret  obtained through 'Spotify Account for Developers'.

 Numerical features like  -
 1. Danceability